 - This is Me.
 Model this activity first by pasting one of your own photos to the top half of a sheet of chart paper.
 Or use a photo from the movie, such as the one Ben shows Moby of his father and grandfather.
 In a Shared Writing activity, write sentences on the bottom half, using possessive adjectives to describe the photo.
 For example: My name is Ben.
 This is a picture of my grandfather, my father, and me.
 This is my grandfather.
 His name is Eli.
 His hair is gray and his eyes are brown.
 Here is my father.
 His name is Bill.
 His hair is black and his eyes are brown.
 I look like my father.
 After the Shared Writing, have students create their own pages with one of their photos, and a short written description using possessive adjectives.

 - Describe it.
-Show the second half of Facts to Know, which features possessive adjectives.
+Show the second half of Grammar, which features possessive adjectives.
 Pause before Ben speaks, and ask students to say a sentence using the prompt that's given.
 Then compare their sentences with Ben’s.
 For example, the first prompt is “My mother.”
 Pause for students to think of sentences, such as My mother is pretty, or My mother has an album.
 Then compare their sentences to what Ben actually says.

 - Whose and Who’s?
 After watching the movie My Mom’s Pictures (L1U5L1), ask questions using whose and who's.
 Elicit the difference between the two.
 For example: Whose hair is black?
 Whose teacher is running?
 Who's in the picture with Nikki?
 Who’s running?
 Then, using the Family Tree and Our Favorite Things images, have students ask their own questions about the images using whose and who's.